 Leaf or needle arrangement, size, shape, and texture

-Opposite, compound, three-parted (trifoliate) ovate, dark green leaves.
+Opposite, compound, three-parted (trifoliate), dark green leaves.
 Each ovate leaflet up to 4" long and slightly toothed.

 Flower arrangement, shape, and size

 White, bell-shaped flowers in drooping clusters appear in early spring before trees leaf out.
-Each flower forms a unfused tube, speals cover flowers.
+Each flower forms an fused tube, sepals cover flowers.

 Fruit, cone, nut, and seed descriptions

-A three-lobed, inflated, 1 1/2 inch, bladder-like papery seed capsules, which matures in late summer and often persist into early winter.
+A three-lobed, inflated, 1 1/2 inch, bladder-like papery seed capsules, which mature in late summer and often persist into early winter.

 Seed capsules add interest to dried flower arrangements.